 Social media and website search engine optimisation are powerful, and much cheaper ways of promoting what mediation involves and our mediator mentoring provision can help you with this.

 Mediation Skills and Case Review Mentoring

-However, you may be looking for mentoring entirely focused on your mediation practise and our Mentors will all have at least 12 years experience in mediation, and in a wide range of different fields of practise to draw upon to support you in this.
-But just as important as experience in our view is that we have a firm bedrock of Principles and Underlying Philosophies that inform our mediation practise that we use to support our review and improvement of our skills and to gain insights for future practise arising from the carrying out of our work.
+However, you may be looking for mentoring entirely focused on your mediation practice and our Mentors will all have at least 12 years experience in mediation, and in a wide range of different fields of practice to draw upon to support you in this.
+But just as important as experience in our view is that we have a firm bedrock of Principles and Underlying Philosophies that inform our mediation practice that we use to support our review and improvement of our skills and to gain insights for future practise arising from the carrying out of our work.